Tokai

 - Gifu

 Mino ware (called Mino yaki in Japanese) is a ceramic ware produced in the Tono area of Gifu prefecture.
-It has maintained its long history and tradition but adapted for modern times.
-A notable feature of Mino ware is its wide variety of pottery. …
+It has a long history and tradition but has adapted to modern life style.
+A notable feature of Mino ware is its wide variety of pottery.
+Mino …

 View more